micahdougall/advanced-object-oriented/coursework/src/README.md

 - Trie pretty print
 - Function for interface
 - free() memory
-- Makefile clean and args
+- Makefile clean and args for verbosity